NeginHeiran/PUMA-Control/README.md

 **Version:** 01

-**Note:** The guide file included in "Controller Design Methods and Implementations for Simple 3-DoF PUMA Robot.pdf"
+**Note:** The guide file can be found in "Controller Design Methods and Implementations for Simple 3-DoF PUMA Robot.pdf".

 ## Contact